Walleye vs Sauger – What’s The Difference? Let’s Compare

 Sauger and Walleye Mercury Levels

-The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed2.
+The EPA and The Food and Drug Administration have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 2.
 This is especially important for the following:

 • Pregnant women